at2005/HODL/README.md

 For Windows load src folder into MS Visual Studio and hit build.

 Run with executable name "qc" (with or without prefixing directory depending on whether or not you have added program to path)
 One compiler option supported, "-t", standing for "tape".
-Prints out internal instruction tape representation of program (required for unitarity/reversible functions etc).
+Prints out internal instruction tape representation of program (required for unitarity/reversible functions etc) which is useful for debugging the compiler.

 Example: qc data/program.q

 Some notes:
-  - Interpreter for classical functions disabled.
-Check resource estimator since that is where classical instructions are performed.
-This means no loops/classical stuffs.
-Enabling gives segmentation fault on Linux systems.
+  - Interpreter for classical functions disabled for Linux.
+Check resource estimator since that is where classical instructions are expanded and evaluated (think of it like macro-expansion time in LISP).
+Anyways, this means loops/classical computation don't work, since enabling gives a prompt segfault on Linux systems.
 Works fine on Windows (32-bit) version.
-If you're using Windows you can uncomment the line  Strange.
+If you're using Windows you can uncomment line 44 in Compiler/Resources.h.
-  - memory allocated with new is not always freed.
-I've tried my best to hunt down as many memory leaks as possible, but some may still remain due to sheer laziness while programming.
   - Bugs exist.
   - I know some parts don't make sense, and to be honest, I've tried to figure out what they do too, but removing them gives a ton of errors/undefined compiler output.
-  - Nested conditionals not supported yet.
+  - Nested conditionals still in progress.
+Normal if-else statements work fine.